contentauth/c2pa-python-example/README.md

 Confirm that the app signed the output image:
 - If you've installed C2PA Tool, run `c2patool <SIGNED_FILE_NAME>.jpg`.
 - Uploading the image to https://contentcredentials.org/verify.
+Note that Verify will display the message **This Content Credential was issued by an unknown source** because it was signed with a certificate not on the [known certificate list](https://opensource.contentauthenticity.org/docs/verify-known-cert-list).